 Visit clinicaltrials.keckmedicine.org to view a list of active trials currently available at Keck Medicine of USC.

-The USC Facial Nerve Center is led by Jon-Paul Pepper, MD, a Facial Plastic and Reconstructive surgeon.
+The USC Facial Nerve Center is led by Amit Kochhar, MD a Facial Plastic and Reconstructive surgeon.
 He is a fellowship-trained facial nerve expert, and leads a multi-disciplinary team of specialists in providing care for patients with facial nerve dysfunction.
-He also maintains an active research program dedicated to improving outcomes after facial paralysis and identifying new therapeutics that may likewise improve the lives of patients with facial paralysis.
+He also maintains an active research program dedicated to improving outcomes after facial paralysis and identifying new therapies that may likewise improve the lives of patients with facial paralysis.

 Practicing LocationsUSC Healthcare Center 2

 Cerebrovascular Disease of the Brain and Spinal Cord, Surgical Approaches to the Cranial Base, Stereotactic Radiosurgery, Microvascular Decompression for Bell’s Palsy, Lateral Skull Base Surgery for Facial Nerve Tumors